oracle-livelabs/pts/ai-vector-search-fundamentals/adb_setup/create-database-users.md

     ![list tnsnames](images/list_tnsnames.png)

-4. Copy the following code to an editor and make the appropriate changes for the credential parameters.
-Save the file with a name like **apex\_natparks\_setup.sql**.
+4. Copy the following code to an editor and save the file with a name like **apex\_natparks\_setup.sql**.
 You will run this script in a following step.

     ```[]
     <copy>